About BC CAHS

 From our humble beginning in 2005 and through to present day, BC CAHS has been focussed on building research and diagnostic capacity in fisheries and aquaculture.
 In this time, we have formed a network of scientific research collaborators and built bridges with industry.
 BC CAHS has successfully established ourselves as a world-class partner in the aquatic sciences.

 Through our work in the wild, enhanced and farmed salmon sectors, we have strived to provide relevant, timely and reliable research and diagnostic information to help make informed decisions on key issues facing salmon.
 Our goal is to help restore salmon abundance in BC waters.

 BC CAHS provides services to Provincial (BCMAL, BCMOE) and Federal (DFO, CFIA) government agencies and academic institutions (North Island College (NIC), University of British Columbia (UBC), Vancouver Island University (VIU) and Bamfield Marine Sciences Centre (BMSC)).
-Through these collaborations, we continue to provided science-based results that result in a growing publications list.
+Through these collaborations, we continue to provide science-based results that result in a growing publications list.

 We strive to provide non-biased, third-party information for the public, regulators and stakeholders to make informed decisions.
 These groups can be assured that the information provided is relevant and reliable, and is based on scientific method and rigour.
 We endeavour to provide information that is clear and uncomplicated so that all stakeholders and beneficiaries of the resources have a transparent and unbiased understanding of the facts.

 Our main analytical laboratory is equipped with state-of-the-art, specialized equipment allowing for a wide range of biochemical, molecular, and microscopic analyses.
 Our staff base is composed of highly qualified and skilled professionals with post-secondary degrees and training.
 We have on-going training for our staff to keep them current in their work.
-The average staff has been with BC CAHS for 6 years.